YouTube is HUGE!

 #17- Embed Your Videos in Your Blog Posts

 People like watching videos and it’s a fact of life now, almost the same as the sun rising in the East and setting in the West.

 Even people who like nothing more than to consume content by reading it, like me, want to occasionally rest their eyes by tuning into the moving pictures on the screen.

-And you’ll also boost your channel’s total watch time which I trust you know how crucial it is for your videos getting longevity and increased exposure.
+And you’ll also boost your channel’s total watch time, which I trust you know how crucial it is for your videos to get longevity and increased exposure.